dwp/smi/docs/documentation/publishing-on-heroku.md

 The toolbelt lets you use Heroku through the terminal.
 You will need to restart the terminal after installing the toolbelt.

 ## 4) Choose a name for your app
-Think of a name for your app.
+Pick a name for your app.
 You need to choose a name that's unique.
 The name is used in the url for your prototype.
-For example the name:
+For example:

-`govuk-payments-prototype`

-will create an app at:
+`govuk-payments-prototype` will create an app at:
 `govuk-payments-prototype.herokuapp.com`.

-## 5) Create a Heroku app
+## 5) Create an app on Heroku

+You need to create an app on Heroku for each prototype you want to put on the web.

-In the terminal, go to the folder of your prototype and run:
+In the folder of your prototype, run:

 ```
-heroku apps:create [name of your app] --region eu
+heroku apps:create [NAME OF YOUR APP] --region eu
 ```
-Replace `[name of your app]` with your app name from step 4.
+Replace `[name of your app]` with what you want to call your prototype.

 ## 6) Set a username and password